web

 Accessing Environment Online when you are representing yourself

-This article is for individuals who manage their own environmental activities through Environment Online.
+This guide is for individuals managing their own environmental activities in Environment Online.

-It explains how to log in for the first time and set up your account using one of two login options:
+This guide explains how to log in and set up your account using one of two options:

-• You have full access to all Environment Online services and activities.
+• Full access to all Environment Online services and activities

-• Uses Digital Identity credentials (e.g. myID) for user authorisation and identity verification.
+• Uses Digital Identity credentials (e.g. myID) for secure authorisation and identity verification

 Your email

-• Provides a secure and simple login using email credentials and multi-factor authentication.
+• Secure login using email credentials and multi-factor authentication

-• Individual users (not representing an entity) have limited access.
+• Limited access for individual users (not representing an entity)

 Important note:

-If you choose to log in using your email and are representing yourself (not an entity), you will have access to a limited set of Environment Online services.
-For example, you can submit native vegetation clearing forms, but you won’t be able to interact with Environmental Impact Assessment applications managed by the Environmental Protection Authority.
+If you log in with Your email and are representing yourself (not an entity), you will have access to a limited set of Environment Online services (e.g. you can submit native vegetation clearing forms) but cannot interact with Environmental Impact Assessment applications managed by the Environmental Protection Authority.

-As more services are added to Environment Online, additional functionality will become available to users who log in with Your email.
+As more services are added, additional functionality will become available for email login users.

 Associated Documents